 I have experience of working with clients facing anxiety, depression, trauma, loss and grief, relationship and family difficulties, self-harm/suicide ideation and many of the difficult, seemingly impossible moments that a life can throw at us.

 I do have my specialisms – I have the added services of sports psychotherapy and Counselling-focussed mentoring for students – but ultimately, I’m a counsellor.
 People are my passion and focus.
 Your challenges are unique – you are too! – and the solutions and perspective we create together in response will be equally unique.

 Does your child have any degree of deafness?
 Or are you a deaf parent of a hearing child?
 Lollipop offer free social activities for children and young people aged 0 – 25 in York and North Yorkshire who have any degree of deafness from mild to profound, or who have parent/s who are deaf.

-Lollipop exists to give members access to a deaf peer group to help build confidence, self esteem and promote a sense of belonging.
+Lollipop gives members access to a deaf peer group to help build confidence, self esteem and promote a sense of belonging.
 Activities can involve the whole family or different age groups and provide opportunities for members to socialise and meet and professionals working with children and young people with deafness.

-Become a member of Lollipop and join us online for activity sessions.
-Meet new people with the support of our Activity Leaders, catch up with your Lollipop friends and join in with fun and varied activities.
+Become a member of Lollipop for free, meet new people with the support of our activity leaders, catch up with your Lollipop friends and join in with fun and varied activities.
 There are sessions for various age groups and communication support is always available (BSL and/or live captions).

 Mind Garden York CIC is a York based community interest company with the mission to nurture the mental wellbeing of children and teens in schools and communities across York through group workshops and one-to-one sessions.
 This support will also extend to families, carers and children’s support networks such as teachers, school staff, youth workers and community leaders and volunteers.